Arpi, Armenia

 Arpi (Արփի) is a village in the Areni Municipality of the Vayots Dzor Province in Armenia.
-It is situated 8 km southwest of the Province center, on the right bank of the Arpa River.
+It is situated 8 km southwest of the province center, on the right bank of the Arpa River.
 The Yerevan-Meghri interstate highway passes through the village.

-Etymology
+Toponymy

 The village is also known as Arpa.

 History

-The village's establishment dates back to 1965 when it was formed based on the relocated population from Gnishik village in the Yeghegnadzor region.
+The village's establishment dates back to 1965 when it was formed based on the relocated population from the village of Gnishik.